ibm-cloud-docs/virtual-servers/storage/vsi_about_storage.md

 # Storage options
 {: #storage-options}

-You have the option of SAN (portable SAN) or local storage for each virtual server.
-You can supplement SAN or local storage with other storage products as needed.
+You have the option of local storage or SAN (portable SAN) for each virtual server.
+You can supplement local storage or SAN with other storage products as needed.

 ## Local storage

 Local storage is built on disks that are local to the virtual server host.
 Local storage provides improved disk read/write performance.
 The disks are built in a redundant array of independent disks (RAID) configuration for redundancy, disk replacement, and health monitoring which is fully managed by {{site.data.keyword.cloud}}.
 In newer data centers, this storage is all solid state drive (SSD) to provide the best performance.
+For more information about available data centers for local SSD storage, see [Balanced local storage](/docs/vsi?topic=virtual-servers-about-virtual-server-profiles#balanced-local-storage).

 ## Portable SAN storage